leonsabr/disk/README.md

     ```
 3. Open `<root directory>/build/reports/allure/index.html` in any modern browser.

-### Possible issues
+### Notes
+1. One test always fails.
+It is done on purpose to demonstrate failed test case in Allure report.
-1. OAuth token may be expired/invalidated.
+2. OAuth token may be expired/invalidated.
 Tests expect OAuth token for particular user which has special disk state.
+OAuth token for another user won't fix tests.